BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 175 ---

-17.1.2015 EN Official Journal of the European Union L 12/175

 2. With respect to the matching adjustment and transitional measures and with respect to the volatility adjustment, where Member States require prior approval for this adjustment, where supervisory authorities have allowed an